Police arrest suspect in Ingraham High School shooting

 Seattle police officers are responding to a shooting at Ingraham High School Tuesday morning.

-One suspect is in custody, police said.
+One suspect has been arrested, police said.

 Police received reports of shots fired shortly before 10 a.m.
-As off 11 a.m., police said one person was injured.
+As of 11 a.m., police said one person was injured.

 “We in the city joined a long list of cities this year that have had school shootings,” Seattle Police Chief Adrian Diaz said.

-Families can prepare to meet students at 135th Street and Meridian Avenue North, police said, though students are not yet being released.
-Families are asked not to go to the school to pick up their student yet, Seattle Public Schools said on Twitter.
 The campus is on lockdown, the district said.
 Police have secured the school, according to the department.

+Reunification of students and families was set to start at 11:30 a.m. at 135th Street and Meridian Avenue North, Seattle police said.
+Students will be released one classroom at a time to the auditorium, where families can sign them out.
+Students who are 18 and older will be allowed to leave on their own as long as they check out, police said.
+Police and the school district are developing a transportation plan for students who cannot be picked up at the reunification site.

-Police did not give any more information about the victim or the suspect.
+Police have not shared any information about the victim or the suspect.

 By 11 a.m., officers were identifying individuals who knew what happened or had observed the incident.
 Police were working to get other individuals out of the building.